Kanvas

 - Work in up to 10 stages, each with independent image and mask content.

-- Export/processing always uses the currently active stage.
+- Export and processing use the currently active stage.

 Quick Navigation